 Round: Knockout Phase (Second Leg)

-Bayern is the only German club to set the record of the biggest win of the Champions League twice.
+Bayern is the only German club to appear twice in Champions League biggest wins list.
 The 2014-15 season was the biggest win season for Shakhtar, but the team faced a loss of 0-7 against Bayern Munich in the same season.

 The Bayern vs Shakhtar was the second biggest home win for Bayern at the knockout phase.
 The first goal was a penalty shoot-out converted by Muller at the 4th minute.
 Followed by this goal, 5 other goals were netted by 5 different players with Muller scoring one more at the 52nd minute.